a-r-r-o-w/uptrain/blog/blog.md

 The code for plotting is available in the linked notebook above.
 We can see that the model's performance on our fine-tuning dataset improves with time as the values for both the loss and perplexity decrease.
 This is great!

-Let's see the model's predictions on our pre-defined test sentences and verify whether the model became better at our defined fine-tuning task.
+Let's see the model's predictions on our pre-defined test sentences and verify whether the model became better at our defined task.

 <details>
 <summary>Predictions</summary>